qubic/core/doc/ant_colony_mining.md

 unsigned int parentRefSolutionIndexInTick;
 ```

-Response `RespondAntParentAnnHeader` (16 bytes), then `annSizeBytes` of **canonical ANN** (one trit per
+Response `RespondAntParentAnnHeader` (16 bytes), then `annSizeBytes` of **canonical ANN** (the wiring
-byte, the exact form the scorer consumes - no unpacking needed):
+plus the LUT, the exact form the scorer consumes - no unpacking needed):

 ```
 unsigned int  parentRefTick;
 unsigned int  parentRefSolutionIndexInTick;
-unsigned int  annSizeBytes;   // ANN LUT size when status is OK, else 0 unsigned char status;         // 0 = OK, 1 = NOT_FOUND, 2 = IS_ROOT (derive the epoch root instead)
+unsigned int  annSizeBytes;   // sizeof(ANN) when status is OK, else 0 unsigned char status;         // 0 = OK, 1 = NOT_FOUND, 2 = IS_ROOT (derive the epoch root instead)
 unsigned char padding[3];
 ```

 **Canonical ANN layout.** The same byte form is used everywhere ANN bytes leave the node: this response, the snapshot pool, and the epoch export.
-Under the current bpp9000 parameters it is 1728 bytes = 64 rows of 27:
+Under the current bpp9000 parameters it is 2112 bytes = 384 wiring + 1728 LUT:

 ```
+wiring: neighbor[192]  192 uint16 link targets = 64 neurons x 3 neighbours; neighbor[n*3 + k]
+                       is neuron n's k-th neighbour (any neuron index in [0, population))

+lut: 1728 bytes = 64 rows of 27:
 row k, k = 0..45       LUT of neuron updatedNeuronIndices[k]: the k-th NON-INPUT neuron in
                        ascending absolute index (input neurons have no LUT; which indices are inputs comes from the task topology) row k, k = 46..63      zero (the row count is fixed at the population size, the live count is population minus inputs and so task-dependent)

 byte[line] of a row, line = t0 + 3*t1 + 9*t2
-                     the neuron's next trit for that neighbor state; t0, t1, t2 are the current trits {0,1,2} of its three wired neighbors in task wiring order (2 = UNKNOWN is an ordinary value)
+                       the neuron's next trit for that neighbor state; t0, t1, t2 are the current trits {0,1,2} of its three wired neighbors (2 = UNKNOWN is an ordinary value)
 ```

 Rows are ordered **by updated-neuron position, not by absolute neuron index**.
 A miner or tool that keeps LUTs indexed by absolute neuron number must convert through the task's `updatedNeuronIndices` mapping before comparing or reusing these bytes.